Abasz/ESPRowingMonitor/docs/faq.md

 What / Why / How

-- What: For battery-powered setups, the ESP32 enters deep sleep and wakes up when motion is detected by the sensor or a designated wakup pin.
+- What: For battery-powered setups, the ESP32 enters deep sleep and wakes up when motion is detected by the sensor or a designated wakeup pin.
 - Why: Hall sensors consume ~4mA which drains battery; reed switches consume no power (passive component).
 - How: Configure wakeup pin, wire sensor appropriately based on voltage requirements.